top of page

 Just as you stock up for yourself and your family, ensure you have enough supplies for your dog.
 Here's what you'll need:

-• Food & Water: Have at least three to five days' worth of dog food and fresh water available.
+• Food & Water: Have at least three to five days' worth of dog food and fresh water available in case you have a power outage or get cut off by floods.

 • Medications & First Aid: If your dog takes medication, ensure you have enough to last through the weather event.